-A credit card for bad credit won’t allow you to make larger purchases as your credit limit will be significantly reduced.
+- Low Credit Limits.
+This type of card won’t allow you to make larger purchases as your credit limit will be significantly reduced.
 Reserve this card for paying your recurring bills or covering only necessary purchases.

-High-interest rates, annual fees, and more are a huge drawback of these credit cards.
+- Hefty Fees.
+High-interest rates, annual fees, and more are huge drawbacks of these cards.
 Avoid carrying balance and debt at all costs.

-Cards for bad/ no credit rarely come with any rewards or welcome bonuses, except secured credit cards.
+- Limited Rewards and Bonuses.
+These cards rarely come with any rewards or welcome bonuses, except secured ones.
 So, don’t expect to receive more than a simple opportunity to improve your financial health.
 You can always upgrade to a better card with more perks once you’ve improved your score.

 The Bottom Line